Zabanaa/pythonista/documentation.md

 - Test email confirmation functionality
 - Decorate /api/confirm/token with ogin required
 - Refactor serialise_json decorator
+- Check that the company (user) is confirmed before letting them log in

 ## Here are all the authentication and api endpoints